SaebAmini/saebamini.github.io/_posts/2018-09-14-good-practices-for-enterprise-integrations-over-the-azure-service-bus.md

 ## 3. Use shared topics and a [pub-sub pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) instead of queues

-Imagine the scenario of updating customer details in a CRM system which should be reflected in the sales system.
+Imagine the scenario of updating customer contact details in a CRM system which should be reflected in the sales system.
 There's only two systems, so it might be tempting to do something like this:

 ![Point-to-Point](/images/posts/integrations/p2p_1.png)
 *An exclusive topic/queue for sending a single system's customer update messages, effectively creating a point-to-point integration.*